 - a.
-Have their own insurance - b.
-Purchase one of the STC coordinated policies - c.
-Accept full financial responsibility for expenses from an accident and/or sickness.
+Have their own insurance (BCBS, Aetna, Medicaid, Medicare, VA, ect.) - b.
+Purchase one of the STC coordinated policies (insurance must be requested at cashier's office) - c.
+Accept full financial responsibility for expenses from an accident and/or sickness (students must have insurance they don't have an option if they want to purchase or not)